Marvel Universe Cards: Series II - 1991

-The following year, Marvel followed up with Series II.
-Once again there were 167 cards in total of this set, including five Holograms.
+This set consisted of 162 base cards, with the last card being the checklist, as well as five Holograms, for a total of 167 cards.

-In this series, win–loss records were removed in favor of having Power Ratings.
+In this series, win-loss records were removed in favor of having Power Ratings.
 Each attribute, such as Speed, Stamina, Intelligence, Strength, Agility and Durability was rated for each character on a scale of 1 through 7.
 Series II also included three trading cards explaining what each rating meant.
-Later, these explanation were simply printed on the inside of the wrapper in which the cards were packaged.
+Later, these explanations were simply printed on the inside of the wrapper in which the cards were packaged.

 The Famous Battle category was now renamed Arch-Enemies, to highlight particular rivalries as opposed to single confrontations.
 Spider-Man Presents was also removed.
 Instead, two new categories were introduced, but would not appear again in the future.
-These one time only categories were Legends and Weapons.
+These one-time only categories were Legends and Weapons.
 Legends paid tribute to characters that had died such as Kraven the Hunter or Bucky.
 Weapons gave a statistical look at weaponry such as Spider-Man's Web Shooters, Wolverine's Claws, Daredevils Billy Club and the Ultimate Nullifier.

 The Marvel Universe Series II Hologram Cards (unlike Series I) featured artwork that was different from the feature character's regular card.

+There was also an H-1 Spider-Man hologram card autographed by Stan Lee.
+It was packaged in a tin similar to the factory set and was given out by Marvel at Capital City Sales Conference.

+This set also came with an exclusive binder and Impel binder pages.